-Courses in the Sixth Form currently being offered
+Courses currently being offered in the Sixth Form

 Art & Design History

-Biology ICT (BTEC) Level 3 Subsidiary Diploma
+Biology ICT (BTEC) Level 3 Extended Certificate (Single) and Diploma (Double Award)

-Business Studies Mathematics & Further Mathematics
+Business Studies Mathematics

-Chemistry Media Studies
+Chemistry Mathematical Studies Level 3 (Core Maths)

-Computing Music
+Computing Media Studies

-Drama & Theatre OCR Nationals in Sport Studies Double Award
+Drama & Theatre Music

 Economics Performing Arts (BTEC) Level 3

 English Literature Photography

-Food Science and Nutrition (BTEC) Level 3 Physical Education
+Food Science and Nutrition Level 3 Certificate & Diploma Physical Education

-Geography Physics
+Further Mathematics Physics

-German Product Design
+Geography Product Design

+German Psychology

-Government & Politics Psychology
+Government & Politics Sport Studies OCR National Double Award

-Sixth Form Entry Criteria 2020
+Sixth Form Entry Criteria 2023

-Pathway 1: Average GCSE Point Score above 6.5 (including Maths and English at grade 5): students choose 3 A Level subjects and have the option of studying a fourth A Level subject.

-Pathway 2: Average GCSE Point Score between 5.5 and 6.4 (including Maths and English at grade 5): students choose 3 A level subjects.

-Pathway 3: Average GCSE Point Score between 4.5 and 5.4 (including Maths and English at grade 4): students choose 3 A Level or equivalent subjects of which at least one is a vocational subject (e.g. BTEC).
+- Pathway 1: Average GCSE Point Score above 6.5 (including Maths and English at grade 5): students choose 3 A Level subjects and have the option of studying a fourth A Level subject. - Pathway 2: Average GCSE Point Score between 5.5 and 6.4 (including Maths and English at grade 5): students choose 3 A level subjects. - Pathway 3: Average GCSE Point Score between 4.5 and 5.4 (including Maths and English at grade 4): students choose 3 A Level or equivalent subjects of which at least one is a vocational subject (e.g. BTEC).

-Some subjects have specific requirements (shown in the table below) and we strongly advise that students have at least a GCSE Grade 6 (or equivalent Grade B) in the subjects they will study at A Level.
+Some subjects have specific requirements (shown in the table below) and we strongly advise that students have at least a GCSE Grade 6 in the subjects they will study at A Level.
+Core Maths AS will be compulsory in Year 12 for some students taking a science or Psychology if not also studying A Level Maths.